alligreubel/microsoft-qa-docs/microsoft-qa-docs/platform-improvements.md

     - Answers are shown blank when the text has @ code
     - Format is lost and additional tags getting added on converted comment
 - When changing an idea status, the Settings context menu opens
+- Follow button not working from Search for topic result page
+- Deleted comments not visible without a page refresh
 - Accessibility bugs

 ## June 29, 2020